sematext/docs/docs/monitoring/spm-monitor-standalone.md

 ### Elasticsearch

-No need for any adjustments since SPM monitor uses JSON API calls to collect Elasticsearch metrics.
+No need for any adjustments since the monitoring agent uses JSON API calls to collect Elasticsearch metrics.

 ### HBase